Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Discussing Recent Vine & JellyJelly

-Imran: Vine and JellyJelly are two of the most interesting things that have happened recently.** This also reaffirms the potential of tokenization, which may become an important opportunity in the crypto space.
+Imran: Vine and JellyJelly are two of the most interesting things that have happened recently.** This also reaffirms the potential of tokenization, which may become an important opportunity in the crypto field.
 I refer to it as "application tokens" or memes, which are a subcategory of tokens.

 Elon Musk has been discussing whether to restart Vine on Twitter for years, initiating related polls every few months.
 Recently, an external team for Vine launched a token project themed "Bring Vine Back."
 According to their plan, 5% of the Vine token supply will be donated to Twitter.
 If Vine can successfully return, there are already over 145,000 token holders.
 Since the project's launch, they have reignited interest in Vine through meme culture and the viral effect of tokens.

-More interestingly, Vine's social media activities and private Twitter groups have begun to form a kind of "community energy."
+More interestingly, Vine's social media activity and private Twitter groups have begun to form a kind of "community energy."
 For example, some people are graffitiing the Vine logo on the streets or printing the Vine logo to stick on walls.
 This phenomenon is driving the return of Vine.
 I find this case very interesting.

 Using Application Tokens for Advertising Expenditure